maximilien/ragme-io/docs/README.md

 - **[Settings UI Improvements](SETTINGS_UI_IMPROVEMENTS.md)** ⭐ **NEW!** - Enhanced Settings interface with tabbed organization and comprehensive configuration options

 ### 🆕 Latest Features Documentation
+- **🧠 AI Summary Caching**: Intelligent caching system that stores AI-generated summaries in document metadata to prevent redundant generation ⭐ **NEW!**
 - **⏳ Frontend Progress Indicator**: Visual progress indicator for document and image processing with multi-stage feedback ⭐ **NEW!**
 - **🎯 Query Threshold Optimizer**: Automated binary search tool to find optimal `text_relevance_threshold` values for your specific document collection ⭐ **NEW!**
 - **💾 S3-Compatible File Storage**: MinIO-based storage service for document and image persistence with support for multiple storage backends ⭐ **NEW!**